Kaufman Music Center's Face the Music is the country's first youth ensemble dedicated to studying and performing music by living composers.

 “We have many opportunities to perform everywhere.
 Next week we’re performing at The Jazz Gallery, which is a big opportunity for me.
 It’s good for my future resumé.”

-A senior at Kaufman Music Center’s Special Music School High School, Arcinello plays the guitar and lives in Astoria, Queens.
+A 2018 graduate of Kaufman Music Center’s Special Music School High School, Arcinello plays the guitar and lives in Astoria, Queens.

 “I love the pieces the big band is doing.
 In one I’m acting like a DJ, doing DJ scratches on the guitar.
 And the Maria Schneider piece – I just dig it.”

-A senior at Kaufman Music Center’s Special Music School High School, Gabo plays the viola and violin and lives in Manhattan.
+A 2018 graduate of Kaufman Music Center’s Special Music School High School, Gabo plays the viola and violin and lives in Manhattan.

 “I was excited to add contemporary classical music to my resumé and to my repertoire because it allows you to get this incredible sense of your instrument and your abilities as a musician.
 It pushes the limits of what’s known on your instrument as well as what’s known musically speaking.”
 Read a profile of Gabo.